Enjoy Carnival with the Rio Subway

 The Main Lines

 The first line serves Copacabana, downtown, and Tijuca.
-Tijuca is the jumping off point for Corcovado.
 The second line has stops for Maracana stadium, the zoo and Rio State University and then goes to the suburbs.
-A recent change in 2009 has lines one and two traveling together from Sao Cristovao until Botafogo.
-Remember, that line 1 travels from General Osorio to Saens Pena and line 2 runs from Botofogo to Pavuna.
+A recent change in 2009 has lines one and two traveling together.
+Remember, that line 1 travels from Jardim Oceanico to Saens Pena and line 2 runs from Botafogo to Pavuna.
 Be sure you are not getting on the wrong line.